 Admissions & Major Requirements

 Theater majors must complete at least 36 credits in Theater.
 At least 12 credits must be completed in the area of Dramaturgy and a minimum of 24 combined credits must be completed in the two areas of Performanceand Design and Production with at least 9 credits required in Performance and 12 credits in Design and Production.
 Courses with a grade below C will not be accepted towards the major.
+(And if you are interested in the Minor, you can find information about the requirements on the Minor in Theater page.)

 Students are advised to declare their major no later than their sophomore year and to take the key prerequisite courses as early as possible — those who do not may find it difficult to fulfill all the requirements needed to graduate in four years.

 Enrollment in many theater courses is by consent of instructors only.
-It is imperative, therefore, that all majors, prospective majors, and non-majors consult with a department adviser to determine eligibility for, and appropriate placement within, the various activities.
+It is imperative, therefore, that all majors, prospective majors, minors, and non-majors consult with a department adviser to determine eligibility for, and appropriate placement within, the various activities.

 Non-majors with appropriate qualifications are welcome to participate in the activities of the department.
 Introduction to Theater, a general education course, is primarily for non-majors.
 Enrollment of non-majors in all upper-level courses is permitted after completing beginning techniques in the specific area(s) of interest.
 Department majors are given preference in placement at all levels within the program.